 the brain chemicals you need for energy and pleasure.

-4. Reducing stress decreases loss of energy.
+will help you decrease the excessive loss of energy.
 Life coaching or

 counseling can help you learn

 new ways of problem-solving, reducing stress, resolving conflicts, and